tanvir-ahmod/Birthday-gift/README.md

 ## Birthday-App-Android-

-#open it with Android Studio 2.2 or later

 This project is to send a gift to the birthday person an android app.

+## Installation

+open it with Android Studio 2.2 or later

+## Gifting

 Just open Calculation.java and edit the name + date and publish the app and install to the birday person's android phone.
 A video will be played when the time comes.

-video can also be edited. open the res>raw folder. replace the video with yours.
+**video can also be edited. open the res>raw folder. replace the video with yours.
 Name it video.mp4.
-Otherwise u also have to change the name from code.
+Otherwise u also have to change the name from code.**

-Happy Coding! :)